Actively Recruiting

 - Unable to provide written informed consent

-- Significant low platelet count or blood clotting disorder
+- Significant thrombocytopenia or blood clotting disorders

 - Any serious medical condition that prevents safe conscious sedation